 “Roughly a quarter of adults with household incomes below $30,000 a year (24%) say they don’t own a smartphone,” states the Pew Research Center.
 Most adults with lower incomes lack home broadband services (43%).
 They also lack a desktop or laptop computer (41%).
 American households with lower incomes are less likely to own tablets.
 Comparatively, each of these technologies is almost ubiquitous among adults in households earning $100,000 or more.

 Why’s this important?

 As a start, today’s students who develop tech skills are quietly gaining an advantage over those who don’t.
-Businesses operate differently now, from artificial intelligence to machine learning, and understanding technology helps children thrive in modern society.
+Businesses operate differently now, from voice AI to machine learning, and understanding technology helps children thrive in modern society.

 Aside from supporting technological understanding, coding skills also develop coveted transferrable skills.
 It is more important to know what questions to ask in an age of access to information than to know what the right answer is.
 Children learn technology skills in a project-centric way that encourages them to break complex problems into manageable chunks.
 This skill is increasingly needed in high-skilled professions and at top universities.